-So for going solo, a 15 to 16 foot boat is best for me, so long as it is designed with lots of rowing in mind.
+So for going solo, something around 16 foot sounds about right, so long as it is designed with lots of rowing in mind.
 There are no current designs that have everything I like in a sail/oar boat.
 I would want to modify all of them.
 But contenders are Iain Oughtred’s Tirrik at 16′ 9″, Iain’s 15′ Tammie Norrie, John Welsford’s Walkabout at 16′ 2″, John’s SEI at 14′ 8″‘, Eric Hvalsoe’s HV16, maybe Clint Chase’s 16′ Calendar Islands Yawl, or a Mantinicus 16′ peapod, although it is rumored to be pretty tender.
 Another strong option recommended to me by Ben Fuller is the Antonio Dias designed Harrier dinghy.
 The Harrier is 17′, and just under 5′ in beam, with a flat bottom panel.
 The boat is definitely rowing focused, and is fast under sail.
 Unfortunately I am not terrible fond of her shear line looks.

 Iain’s Tirrik might win purely because I think it is the most beautiful, even if the Tirrik is a bit longer and heavier than I have in mind.
-I didn’t mention Iain’s 15′ Willy Tern.
-It seems too similar to what I have to consider it, although it does have a greater beam.
 John’s Walkabout is the closest to what I like in features.
 It is a great boat.
-But there is a complexity to the boat that does not speak to me, and a bit more weight than I would like.
+But there are a few things about the boat I would want to change, to suit what I like, and to make it a little lighter weight.
 John’s SEI on the surface appears very similar to my Skerry, but it has more beam, a fuller stern, and a good bit more stability, allowing a touch more sail area.
 He said it would be “a little more sticky to row” compared to mine, but much more stable.
 Strong contender, that one, although I would want to modify it in a similar way to mine for cruising.

 That is just me though.
-Boats are highly personal, and addictively interesting to me.
+Boats are highly personal, and addictively interesting.
 They contain multitudes.
 With more experience and an older body, my desires are likely to change.